YJApps/YJApps/README.md

 I'm a passionate data visualisations/BI from London.
 I love coding, exploring new technologies, and contributing to open-source projects.

-- 🔭 I’m currently working on portfolio work for my Data Science certificate.
+- 🔭 I’m currently working on portfolio work for my Data Analyst certificate.
-- 🌱 I’m currently learning about Python.
+- 🌱 I’m currently learning about ML.
 - 👯 I’m looking to collaborate on open-source projects related to machine learning.
 - 🤔 I’m looking for help with developing an easy-to-use AI model to search for funding available for Special Educational Needs and Disabilities (SEND).
 - 💬 Ask me about data visualisation and SEND.